Employer Support of the Guard and Reserve (ESGR)

 The National Committee for Employer Support of the Guard and Reserve (ESGR) is an agency closely affiliated with the Office of the Assistant Secretary of Defense for Reserve Affairs.
-Established in 1972 by the Department of Defense, ESGR currently operates through a network of more than 4,600 volunteers in 54 committees located across all 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
+Established in 1972 by the Department of Defense, ESGR currently operates through a network of more than 3,000 volunteers in 54 committees located across all 50 states, the District of Columbia, Guam-CNMI (Commonwealth of the Northern Mariana Islands), Puerto Rico, and the U.S. Virgin Islands.

 ESGR Programs and Activities

 ESGR promotes cooperation and understanding between Service members and their civilian employers and assists in the resolution of conflicts arising from an employee's military commitment.
 ESGR conducts both proactive and reactive services to gain support from all identified Reserve Component employers; to advocate for Reserve Component employers within the DoD; to ensure viability of the All-Volunteer force; and to educate customers and stakeholders.

 Local ESGR committees conduct employer support programs, including Employer Outreach, Military Outreach, Bosslifts, Ombudsman Services, and recognition of employers whose policies support or encourage participation in the Reserve.
 These committees explain the missions of the Reserve, increase public awareness of the role of the employer, and develop a dialogue among employers, ESGR volunteers, and local units of Reserve Service members.